 Eight “Hot Wars” During the Cold War

 The United States and the Soviet Union never directly clashed, but the Cold War was far from bloodless.
+From Cuba to Korea, explore the proxy wars these superpowers fueled in this historical resource.

 Did the Cold War really stay cold?
 Honest answer: yes and no.